NBA Live

-NBA Live is a series of basketball video games published by EA Sports.
+NBA Live was a series of basketball video games that was published by EA Sports.
 The series, which debuted in 1994, is the successor to the previous NBA Playoffs and NBA Showdown series.

-Beginning in the late 2000s, NBA Live sales had dropped off compared to their main competitor, 2K's NBA 2K series.
-The last released installment to date was 2018's NBA Live 19.
-As of 2022, the series has been in an indefinite hiatus, and after the cancellations of NBA Live 20 and NBA Live 21, there has not been any official confirmation on whether or not more games would be developed.
+Beginning in the late 2000s, NBA Live sales had dropped off compared to its main competitor, 2K's NBA 2K series.
+The last released installment to date is 2018's NBA Live 19.
+As of 2023, the series has been in an indefinite hiatus, and after the cancellations of NBA Live 20 and NBA Live 21, there has not been any official confirmation by EA on whether or not the series will continue.

 NBA Playoffs

-The predecessor of the NBA Live series was the NBA Playoffs series, which featured Lakers vs. Celtics, released first in 1989 for MS-DOS-compatible PCs and later adapted for consoles in early 1990 for the Sega Mega Drive.
+The predecessor of the NBA Live series was the NBA Playoffs series, which featured Lakers vs. Celtics, released first in 1989 for MS-DOS-compatible PCs and later adapted for consoles in 1990 for the Sega Mega Drive.
 This game was played from a horizontal view (while later versions moved to an isometric view before ultimately moving to 3D on newer consoles).
 The game was one of the first to feature an NBA license, containing both real NBA teams and player likenesses and signature moves.
 Details such as Horace Grant's goggles are clearly visible, and Michael Jordan's "Air Reverse Layup" is animated with very high accuracy.
 Player numbers were also visible.
 The game featured only eight of the sixteen teams that qualified for the NBA playoffs that year, as well as both NBA All-Star teams.

-The next game in the series was Bulls vs. Lakers, released in 1991, followed by Bulls vs. Blazers in 1992.
+The next game in the series was Bulls vs. Lakers, released in 1992, followed by Bulls vs. Blazers in the same year.
 Unlike the first game, these two releases were titled after the two teams who were in the NBA Finals the previous season, while the original release apparently chose the Lakers and Celtics due to both teams' historical success, in particular their rivalry in the 1980s.
 Each revision added more teams and players, as well as more signature moves.
 The series also included an Olympic basketball spinoff game, Team USA Basketball (1992) which uses the same engine.
 The final game in the series was NBA Showdown 94 for the Sega Genesis before the transition to the NBA Live naming.